 There are however some exceptions to this rule, such as if there has been a fraudulent breach of trust by the trustee, or if the action is by a beneficiary to recover trust property or the proceeds of trust property from the trustee.
 It is this latter exception which was considered by the Supreme Court and which is covered here.
-For more general information on limitation in trustee claims, see our previous briefing
+For more general information on limitation in trustee claims, see our previous briefing.

 Background to Burden

-the defendant directors sought summary judgment on the basis that the claim against them was issued more than six years from the alleged breach of trust.
+In Burden the defendant directors sought summary judgment on the basis that the claim against them was issued more than six years from the alleged breach of trust.
 At first instance summary judgment was granted, but was overturned by the Court of Appeal.
 The defendants then appealed to the Supreme Court.